 Moving inland, you'll discover Jersey's famous 'Green Lanes', a 45-mile network of quiet country roads.
-With a maximum speed limit of 15mph enforced to preserve their tranquillity, they offer a perfect means for walkers, as well as cyclists and horse riders, to explore the island in peace and safety.
-There is a wide range of bicycles for hire in the island, suitable for all the family, from mountain to touring, fitted child seats, child trailers and even tandems.
+With a maximum speed limit of 15mph enforced to preserve their tranquillity, they offer a perfect means for walkers as well as cyclists and horse riders to explore the island in peace and safety.
+There is a wide range of bicycles for hire in the island suitable for all the family, from mountain and touring to fitted child seats, child trailers and even tandems.

 Family Fun in Jersey

 Jersey's unspoilt coastline and timeless, universal appeal make it a perfect destination for a traditional family seaside holiday but with attractions and activities that are bang up-to-date.

 From St Brelade's Bay in the south to St Ouen's Bay on the west coast, there's a host of beautiful, uncrowded beaches to head to, their sands washed by the tide each day.
 And with lifeguards on patrol on the popular family beaches, there's always an extra pair of eyes watching the kids as they explore the rockpools or take a dip in the sea.